 SIGNIFICANTLY lower!
 A Federal Perkins loan has an average interest rate of 5%, the national average interest rate of a credit card is over 16%

-That’s a big difference and it will make a big difference in how much you pay back.
+That’s a big difference and it will make a big difference in how much you have to pay back.

 What does subsidized and unsubsidized mean for loans?

-Unsubsidized loans means that the student is responsible for all of the interest that is charged on the loan.
+Unsubsidized loans mean that the student is responsible for all of the interest that is charged on the loan.
 This includes the in-school and grace periods.